-In recent years, doctors around the world seen success in treating all types of arthritis pain with medical marijuana.
+In recent years, doctors around the world have seen success in using medical cannabis for arthritis pain.

 Medicinal Marijuana for Arthritis

 Does Marijuana help arthritis?
-Medical professionals in many countries already use medicinal marijuana to treat arthritis.
+Medical professionals in many countries already use medicinal cannabis for arthritis pain.
 In Canada, medical cannabis has been part of arthritis treatment since 2001.
 The European Congress of Rheumatology in Spain has declared medical cannabis to be a common treatment for arthritis pain.